Thursday, November 10, 2022 11:00am, EST

 • Applications to all Certificate programs are available in the Fall semester.
 Students are strongly encouraged to attend Open House and Certificate Forums in which they can meet with ChAP faculty and learn more about Certificate programs.
 Notification about Certificate Forums and the online portal to complete applications is disseminated via periodic email/bulletins from Student Affairs.

-• Although we don’t have a set restriction on the number of students we will accept, we do try to base enrollment on the number of appropriate Field Placements we have available.
+• Although we don’t have a set restriction on the number of students we will accept, we do try to base enrollment on the number of appropriate Practicum Learning Placements we have available.

 • Applicants from the traditional MSW program are generally notified in early December; Advanced Standing students are generally notified in late April/early May.